+Cottage Cheese and Egg Muffins with Ham and Cheddar Cheese.
 I came across a tasty looking recipe for cottage cheese and egg muffins with ham and cheddar cheese a while ago and bookmarked it knowing that I would have the opportunity to make it with the leftovers from the ham dinner that I had planned for the holidays.

-Cottage Cheese and Egg Muffins with Ham and Cheddar Cheese
+I really liked the idea of a muffin that has the primary ingredients of cottage cheese and eggs.
 A Page in Vegan History: The Depression Cake!
 I don’t think this is the oldest vegan cake recipe ever, but it’s HELLA old!

+Member Home.
+Post-Grad Jobs.
+Supercook: recipe search by ingredients you have at home.
+Fall Semester- 2011 Resources.
+Books and Nerd.
+Creative things.
+Fashion Guidelines.
 5 Steps to Mend a Broken Heart - On Women (usnews.com) Getting over a broken heart is never easy, especially in the social networking age, when photos of you and your ex in happier times remain plastered on your friends' Facebook pages.